 We write at meetjesusatuni.com mainly for the benefit of Australian churches, but you’re welcome wherever you’re from.

-If you’re exploring partnership with us, read our partnership materials.
-We can be contacted at email@example.com.
+If you’d like to hear more from us or explore partnership with us, read our partnership materials.
+We can also be contacted at email@example.com.

 About our background

 We’re from Adelaide and we lived in Melbourne before moving to Tanzania.
 We have studied at the University of Adelaide and at Ridley Melbourne (Australian College of Theology).
 We work as small-time writers, speakers and theologians.
 We have previously worked as secondary school teachers and Arthur has also worked as a freelance graphic designer.
 We met in 2002, were married in 2006 and had a baby in 2012.

 We’ve been writing here in some form or other since 2008.
 It’s a space for thinking out loud.
 It’s part reflection, part chronicle, and all of it’s up for discussion.
 We usually post every few days, and we hope to be challenged by your imagination and insights as you share and comment!

 The title comes from a slogan we use to describe university ministry, ‘meet Jesus at uni, take Jesus beyond uni’.